Trimurti Films

 Trimurti Films Pvt.
-Ltd. is an Indian film production house founded by Gulshan Rai in 1970.
+Ltd. is an Indian film production house founded by Gulshan Rai in 1969.
 After Rai's death, his son Rajiv Rai took over as the head of the company.
-The company's first production was Johny Mera Naam (1970).
-The company subsequently produced notable films like Deewaar, Trishul, Vidhaata, Tridev, Vishwatma, Mohra and Gupt.
+Their first production was Johny Mera Naam (1970).
+They subsequently produced notable films like Deewaar, Trishul, Vidhaata, Tridev, Vishwatma, Mohra and Gupt.

-Dormant for more than a decade, the company's last productions was Asambhav (2004).
+Dormant for more than a decade, the company's last production was Asambhav (2004).
 The banner has been re-launched in 2022 by Rajiv Rai who is back with direction after 18 years with Zora & Zora Zoravar.